+- The managers of government clinics

 - Employers

 - Colleagues and professional partners

-- Those you live with, orfriends and family
+- Those you live with, or friends and family

-- Clinic staff
+- Practice or clinic staff.

-PRIVATE CLINICS - SUPPORTING YOUR TEAM
+GENERAL PRACTICES AND PRIVATE CLINICS - SUPPORTING YOUR TEAM

-In the event of unwanted media attention on you or your clinic, you can help support your team with the following steps:
+In the event of unwanted media attention about you or your practice, you can help support your team with the following steps:

-- Appoint a nominated lead in your team to be the first point of call for all media enquiries to help ensure a consistent approach - Brief the team so they know what they can and can't say to reporters, and patients who may have seen media coverage. - Ensure that the receptionist and person answering the phone knows there could be media calls and who to put the call through to - Agree with relevant people who will say what and when - Update Medical Protection, so that we can provide specific advice and monitor the situation through all stages of media attention.
+- Appoint a nominated lead in your team to be the first point of call for all media enquiries to help ensure a consistent approach - Brief the team so they know what they can and can't say to reporters and patients who may have seen media coverage. - Ensure that the receptionist and person answering the phone knows there could be media calls and who to put the call through to - Agree with relevant people who will say what and when - Update Medical Protection, so that we can provide specific advice and monitor the situation through all stages of media attention.